 A recent Gallup study of nearly 7,500 full-time employees found that 23% reported feeling burnt out at work very often or always, while an additional 44% reported feeling burnt out sometimes.

-This time of quarantine is a massive opportunity for us all.
-It’s an opportunity to slow down, to get off the schedule, to go inward, to examine whether the life we are living is in alignment with our true values and beliefs.
+We always have a choice to slow down, to get off the schedule, to go inward, to examine whether the life we are living is in alignment with our true values and beliefs.
 Is our overconsuming, overbuying, overachieving sustainable?
 Are they filling the void we are so desperately attempting to fill?